Huyzzzzz/adk_hackathon/README.md

 adk-hackathon/
 ├── README.md                                       # Main project documentation and setup instructions
-├── .gitignore                                      # Git ignore patterns for the entire project ├── .env                                         # Environment variables configuration ├── .env.example                                 # Template for environment variables
-├── requirements.txt                                # Python dependencies for the entire project
-├── pyproject.toml                                  # Project configuration and dependencies (for uv)
+├── .gitignore                                      # Git ignore patterns for the entire project ├── .env.example                                 # Template for environment variables configuration ├── requirements.txt                                # Python dependencies for the entire project ├── pyproject.toml                                  # Project configuration and dependencies (for uv)
 ├── uv.lock                                         # Locked dependencies (when using uv)